alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-110/day-110-1-egw.md

 ---
-title: EGW Reading
+title: The Sin of Nadab and Abihu PP 359-362
-subtitle: The Sin of Nadab and Abihu PP 359-362
+subtitle: EGW Reading
 ---

-Chapter 31—The Sin of Nadab and Abihu
+### Chapter 31—The Sin of Nadab and Abihu

 This chapter is based on Leviticus 10:1-11.